Home / Academy / International Trade / What Is a Certificate of Origin?

 What Is a Certificate of Origin?

-A certificate of origin proves where goods were manufactured.
-Required to claim preferential tariff rates under trade agreements.
+Learn how certificates of origin verify where goods were produced and unlock preferential tariff rates under trade agreements.

 Key Takeaways